smartbutnot/flightportal/README.md

 For power, the easiest thing is to use the cable that came with your matrix panel, as long as it has two prongs that go to the screws on the matrixportal.
 All that's needed is for the portal to connect to the power port on the panel - we're not using much power here (I clock it at about 2w).
 Any decent usb power supply connected to the portal should do it.

-I soldered a connection straight onto the panel's power port as below, for neatness, but that'c completely optional.
+I soldered a connection straight onto the panel's power port as below, for neatness, but that's completely optional.

-For debugging, use putty or similar, see what COM port the portal is on (device manager in windows will show you), and run a serial connection to that port at 115200.
-It should print out helpful messages about errors, flights it sees, etc. You can also paste the URLs you see in the code into a browser and check you can find flights, etc.

 ![IMG_2125](https://user-images.githubusercontent.com/103124527/206903066-7af5c076-101e-4598-b3ba-0f64766e4162.jpg)
 ![IMG_2126_small](https://user-images.githubusercontent.com/103124527/206903084-42378ce0-b8d8-4810-a18a-f35b9a509752.jpg)
 ![IMG_2127_small](https://user-images.githubusercontent.com/103124527/206903089-16d0f7f7-2dc0-4082-a012-0e1c9999a63a.jpg)
 ![IMG_2128_small](https://user-images.githubusercontent.com/103124527/206903092-0a131b80-cd20-4c8c-b892-9b0a5c1d544b.jpg)

+For debugging, use putty or similar, see what COM port the portal is on (device manager in windows will show you), and run a serial connection to that port at 115200.
+It should print out helpful messages about errors, flights it sees, etc. You can also paste the URLs you see in the code into a browser and check you can find flights, etc.